pomppa/medusa-docker/README.md

 ### run migrations

-database will be migrated first time you build the images but you can run migrations manually
+database will be migrated first time you build the images but you can run migrations manually postgres is considered remote as connection string does not contain `localhost` - some migrations might not run bug in medusa core, running migrations does not always apply custom driver options. use `?sslmode=false` or similar

 ```
 $ docker exec medusa-server npx medusa migrations run